joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/06/15/espanol/mundo/alemania-japon-rearme.html

 **Britain Announces Social Media Ban for Children**\
-`Prime Minister Keir Starmer said his government would legislate to bar children under 16 from social media starting in 2027.
+`Prime Minister Keir Starmer said his government would bar children under 16 from social media starting in 2027.
 The move follows similar policies in Australia and several other countries.`\
 https://www.nytimes.com/2026/06/15/world/europe/uk-social-media-children.html

 **She Didn’t Live to See the Knicks Championship.
 She Would Have Loved It.**\